Document Type : Original Article

 Abstract

-Introduction: Cerebral ischemia and coronary artery disease (CAD), the major leading cause of mortality and morbidity worldwide, are pathophysiologically interrelated.
-The cerebral ischemic events are categorized as large or small vessels disease.
+INTRODUCTION: Cerebral ischemia and coronary artery disease (CAD), the major leading causes of mortality and morbidity worldwide, are pathophysiologically interrelated.
+Cerebral ischemic events are categorized as large or small vessels disease.
 The current study compares the factors related to CAD events incidence following ischemic large versus small disease CVA.

-Conclusion: According to the findings of this study, large-vessel involvement in an ischemic stroke was associated with more than two folds increase in three years probability of ischemic heart disease incidence.
+CONCLUSION: According to the findings of this study, large-vessel involvement in an ischemic stroke was associated with more than a two-fold increase in the three-year probability of ischemic heart disease incidencet.

 Keywords